-Impact Management Actions Implementati on Monitoring ~ ,g Responsible Method of Timeframe for Responsible Frequency Evidence of person implementation implementation person compliance - Concrete mixing must be carried out on an impermeable EPC Compliance with Duration of the ECO / ESA Daily Monthly surface; Contractor EMPR / Method construction Environment - Batching plants areas must be fitted with a containment Statements phase al Control facility for the collection of cement laden water.
-Reports - Dirty water from the batching plant must be contained to prevent soil and groundwater contamination - Bagged cement must be stored in an appropriate facility and at least 10 m away from any water courses, gullies and drains; A washout facility must be provided for washing of concrete associated equipment.
-Water used for washing must be restricted; - Hardened concrete from the washout facility or concrete mixer can either be reused or disposed of at an appropriate licenced disposal facility; - Empty cement bags must be secured with adequate binding material if these will be temporarily stored on site; - Sand and aggregates containing cement must be kept damp to prevent the generation of dust (Refer to Section 5.20: Dust emissions) - Any excess sand, stone and cement must be removed or reused from site on completion of construction period and disposed at a registered disposal facility; Temporary fencing must be erected around batching plants in accordance with Section 5.5: Fencing and gate installation.
+Impact Management Actions Implementati on Monitoring Responsible person Method of implementation Timeframe for implementation Responsible person Frequency Evidence of compliance Concrete mixing must be carried out on an impermeable surface; Batching plants areas must be fitted with a containment facility for the collection of cement laden water.
+Dirty water from the batching plant must be contained to prevent soil and groundwater contamination Bagged cement must be stored in an appropriate facility and at least 10 m away from any water courses, gullies and drains; A washout facility must be provided for washing of concrete associated equipment.
+Water used for washing must be restricted; Hardened concrete from the washout facility or concrete mixer can either be reused or disposed of at an appropriate licenced disposal facility; Empty cement bags must be secured with adequate binding material if these will be temporarily stored on site; Sand and aggregates containing cement must be kept damp to prevent the generation of dust (Refer to Section 5.20: Dust emissions) Any excess sand, stone and cement must be removed or EPC Contractor Compliance with EMPR / Method Statements Duration of the construction phase ECO / ESA Daily Monthly Environment al Control Reports reused from site on completion of construction period and disposed at a registered disposal facility; Temporary fencing must be erected around batching plants in accordance with Section 5.5: Fencing and gate installation.